Aminocd/slate/source/index.html.md

-currency-name | The name of the currency that the currency holding holds currency-icon-url | The URL at which the icon picture of the currency that the currency holding holds can be found currency-burn-rate | The annual rate at which the currency contained within the currency holding burns, by basis point (100 = 1%) amount-atomic | The amount of currency held in the currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) burn-amount-out | The total amount that has been debited from the public currency holding as a result of the daily burnrate of the currency created-at | The time and date when the public currency holding was created updated-at | The time and date when the public currency holding was last updated
+currency-name | The name of the currency that the currency holding holds currency-icon-url | The URL at which the icon picture of the currency that the currency holding holds can be found currency-burn-rate | The annual rate at which the currency contained within the currency holding burns, by basis point (100 = 1%) currency-daily-burn-rate | The daily rate at which the currency contained within the public currency holding burns, by fraction of 1 (0.01 = 1%) store-count | The number of stores associated with the currency amount-atomic | The amount of currency held in the currency holding, in atomic units (each whole unit is composed of 10^10 atomic units) burn-amount-out | The total amount that has been debited from the public currency holding as a result of the daily burnrate of the currency is-issuer-active | Whether the issuer of the currency is active issuer-user-id | The ID of the user that issues the currency issuer-user-name | The username of the user that issues the currency issuer-user-avatar-url | The URL of the avatar of the user that issues the currency created-at | The time and date when the public currency holding was created updated-at | The time and date when the public currency holding was last updated